Dadido3/noita-mapcap/bin/stitch/README.md

 - Or run the program with parameters:
   - `divide int`
     A downscaling factor.
 2 will produce an image with half the side lengths.
 Defaults to 1.
+  - `tile-limit int`
+    Limits median blending to the n newest tiles by file modification time.
+    If set to 0, all available tiles will be median blended.
+    If set to 1, only the newest tile will be used for any resulting pixel.
   - `input string`
     The source path of the image tiles to be stitched.
 Defaults to "./..//..//output")
   - `entities string`